bigjohnson/Cisco_DMP_4400/README.md

 ### Local media file encoding

-files must be a MPEG-TS
+- files must be a MPEG-TS

+- max framerate is 30 fps, bigger framerate lost sync with audio and jump the video

 ![mediainfo](img/mediainfo.png)